albert3661/JS-endpoint-Extractor/README.md

 1. Visit any website where you want to extract JavaScript endpoints.
 2. Click the **JS-Endpoint-Extractor** bookmark.
-3. Voilà!
-The JavaScript endpoints will be extracted and displayed.
+3. The JavaScript endpoints will be extracted and displayed.

    ![Capture d’écran du 2025-01-12 14-51-29](https://github.com/user-attachments/assets/bf52c025-3d1e-4469-8a8c-e09a6933264b)

 ---

-## 📸 Screenshot (Optional)

-_Example of the tool in action:_

 ![JS-Endpoint-Extractor Example](https://via.placeholder.com/800x400?text=JS+Endpoint+Extractor)